-“Almost every house has a wobbly socket or light switch that goes to nothing.
-I tell my sellers not to address those issues,” explains Bean.
-“And most of the time, the inspection report will just note that wobbly sockets are not tightened enough and the light switch isn’t even mentioned.”
+But innocuous electrical issues – loose outlet plugs, dead outlets, or a light switch that goes to nothing – may not need to be addressed.
+“Most of the time,” Bean states, “the inspection report will just note that wobbly sockets are not tightened enough – and the light switch isn’t even mentioned.”

 3. Driveway or walkway cracks

-“Hairline cracks are very common here in San Antonio because we have a lot of soil movement.
-So a driveway or walkway crack isn’t going to scare a buyer off unless it’s huge enough to be a potential hazard,” explains Bean.
+Few buyers are so nitpicky to let a few driveway or sidewalk cracks wreck a sale.
+In fact, Bean says, “Hairline cracks are very common here in San Antonio because we have a lot of soil movement, so a driveway or walkway crack isn’t going to scare a buyer off unless it’s huge enough to be a potential hazard.”

 4. Grandfathered-in building code issues

-“By law, home inspectors have to address all of the building code items in their inspection reports.
-But the sellers don’t have to update the house to current standards because the home is grandfathered in,” explains Bean.
-“If the buyer wants to upgrade the house to current standards, that’s up to them to do.”
+Nevertheless, a home inspection will note these aberrances.
+As Bean points out, “By law, home inspectors have to address all of the building code items in their inspection reports.
+But the sellers don’t have to update the house to current standards because the home is grandfathered-in.”
+She adds that the buyer can upgrade the house to current standards if they choose; however, many agents would advise against it.